yroc/JavaProjects/README.md

 `git status`

 ### Ignoring files
-You want to ignore all compiled files (`.class` in the case of Java).
+you want to ignore all compiled files (`.class` in the case of Java).
 Git will ignore (not track) all files identified in a file called `.gitignore` (you create this file yourself just inside the project directory:

 `emacs -nw .gitignore`